Coresignal logo

 Firmographic data

-B2B companies will also want to enrich their CRM data with various firmographic data types.
+B2B companies will also want to enhance their CRM data with various firmographic data types.
 Anything from company size and growth trends to sales revenue and ownership style can inform you about their pain points.
 Enriched data will allow you to extract actionable insights about how you could address these points.

 Technographic data